SylvJalb/Quadruped-Robot-Leg/README.md

 - [X] Make a simple wood testing workbench.
 - [X] Test leg & Correct the latest mistakes.
 - [ ] Make the assembly manual (probably in yt videos).
-- [X] Develop sofware to move the leg.
+- [X] Develop sofware to move the leg (in Python)
+- [X] Redevelop the software to move the leg (in Rust) to have better calcul performance.
+- [X] Make a Python library from the Rust code. (to use it in developement/simulation environment)